-Foot Locker Stock Fund - Participants may invest in Foot Locker Shares.
+Foot Locker Stock Fund - Participants may invest in Foot Locker common stock ("Foot Locker Shares").
 Foot Locker Shares may be obtained directly from the Company out of its authorized but unissued shares of common stock or out of its treasury shares, or on the open market.